Jessica Matten

-Jessica Matten (born November 30, 1985) is a Canadian actress, fashion model, and film producer.
+Jessica Matten (born November 30, 1985) is a Canadian actress.

 Early life, family, and education

 Matten was born in Edmonton, Alberta.
-She has British-Chinese ancestry through her father, as well as Red River Métis/Saulteaux–Cree from her mother, Therese Ducharme, an activist, performer and former model.
+She has British-Chinese ancestry through her father, as well as Red River Métis/Saulteaux–Cree heritage from her mother, Therese Ducharme, an activist, performer and former model.
 Matten is a descendant of Cuthbert Grant, the first rebel Métis leader who was known for the Battle of Seven Oaks in Canada.

-From the age of six, she assisted with her mother's First Nations modeling agency, Mystique Models, around Canada.
+From the age of six, she assisted with her mother's First Nations modelling agency, Mystique Models, around Canada.

-Matten graduated from the University of Alberta with a bachelor's of science degree in human ecology with a minor in marketing.
-She studied acting at Shoreline Studios Vancouver Acting School and modeling at Central Saint Martins and London College of Fashion.
+Matten graduated from the University of Alberta with a Bachelor of Science degree in human ecology with a minor in marketing.
+She studied acting at Shoreline Studios Vancouver Acting School and modelling at Central Saint Martins and London College of Fashion.